ucl-sbde/semantics-driven_controls/README.md

 3. Control actors

-   The control actors host example scripts for running DF functions, including ators for executing SPARQL queris, reading and writing data and executing logic.
+   The control actors host example scripts for running DF functions, including ators for executing SPARQL queries, reading and writing data and executing logic.